This post on The Osteopathic Biodynamic approach is part of a collection of posts on craniosacral.

 Biodynamic craniosacral does not subscribe to assessment and correction through the external forces of the practitioner.
-Instead, it sees the practitioner as connecting with the Tide in the relational field to facilitate healing. the Tide has an order and a timetable for the healing process.
-Assessment and the introduction of external forces are potentially harmful and can introduce trauma to the system.
+Instead, it sees the practitioner connecting with the Tide in the relational field to facilitate healing.
+The Tide has an order and a timetable for the healing process.
+Assessment and introduction of external forces are potentially harmful and can introduce trauma to the system.

 The Inherent Treatment Plan is a natural function of Primary Respiration, life’s intrinsic ordering principle.
 It relies on the underlying belief that the person’s system has an innate wisdom and knows exactly what is needed and in what order.
 Through this process, the whole system reorganizes into a higher state of coherency and congruence with the original matrix or blueprint.BCTA/NA Core Curriculum and Competencies 2018

-The Inherent Treatment Model was developed by Rollin Becker and is the basis of the healing process for most biodynamic practitioners.
-This plan is described a bit differently from one teacher to another but has the following basic elements.
+Rollin Becker developed the Inherent Treatment Model which is the basis of the healing process for most biodynamic practitioners.
+This plan is described differently from one teacher to another but has the following basic elements.

 Just a few minutes on Google will show you websites like this one.
 For an approach that seems so unscientific, it has plenty of clinical studies to support it.
-They show that there are many studies on how effective this approach is in diverse areas, from cervical pain to dementia and PTSD.
+They offer many studies on how practical this approach is in diverse areas, from cervical pain to dementia and PTSD.

 After 15 years of working with other cranial techniques, I began studying Biodynamic Craniosacral in 2010.
-I scanning through the texts of Gilchrist, Sumner, and Haines and then continued on to the Foundations of Biodynamic Cranial Sacral by Sills.
-The approach seemed oddly conceptual compared to the biomechanical craniosacral that I had learned, employed, written about, and taught.
+I scanned through the texts of Gilchrist, Sumner, and Haines and then continued to the Foundations of Biodynamic Cranial Sacral by Sills.
+The approach seemed oddly conceptual compared to the biomechanical craniosacral I had learned, employed, written about, and taught.